agilecustoms/release/docs/authorization.md

 tag protection rules, create environment and configure its access from protected branches, configure CODEOWNERS.
 In the world of microservices it is quite common to have 50+ repositories, so it is a lot of work to do it manually.
 You can automate this via provisioning GitHub repos via Terraform (there is a [GitHub provider](https://registry.terraform.io/providers/integrations/github/latest/docs)).
-Fall 2025 I plan to release a Terraform module that will do all this work for you.
+Fall 2025 I plan to release a Terraform module that will do all this work for you

 ## AWS Authorization